By Adam Zwig, PhD

 There isn’t even really such “thing” as a C-major scale; that’s just one of infinite ways the human mind can arrange an endless number of notes.
 The notes are just the raw materials for the musical process.

 It’s the same with your problems; your depression, anxiety, or relationship issue is not a malfunction in a mind-machine like a software error in a computer.
-It’s a meaningful process that presents you with the raw materials for your self-development.
+It’s a meaningful process that presents you with the raw materials for transforming who you are.
 Tweet This Your difficulty is like a song - an emotional process with a message.
-What causes you pain contains the hidden music of your personal growth.
+That which causes you pain contains the hidden music of your personal growth.
+Tweet This

 I don’t usually use music in my psychotherapy practice but I want to tell you about a client who had a strange musical experience in our session.
 Sandy, a 46 year-old receptionist, had been depressed ever since her divorce a year earlier, and despite doing her best to get on with life she couldn’t seem to break out of her sadness.
 I asked her to describe her feelings in detail and she said, “I feel lost and sad and empty but I try not to focus on it.
 It’s such a struggle.”